Subscribers & import

 Importing from a CSV

-4. Run the import — contacts are added and verification begins automatically.
+- Run the import — contacts are added, and on paid plans verification begins automatically in the background.

 Subscriber status